chenxiaolong/BCR/README.md

     If other call recorders are installed, make sure to disable their phone call recording functionality.
 On most devices, a phone call cannot be recorded by two apps at the same time.
 However, it is fine to have BCR record phone calls and another app record eg. VOIP calls.

+    Also, disable any AI-related functionality in the dialer app.
+These features also rely on Android's call recording APIs.

 4. Enable call recording and pick an output directory.

     If no output directory is selected or if the output directory is no longer accessible, then recordings will be saved to `/sdcard/Android/data/com.chiller3.bcr/files`.
 Note that on Android 12+, `/sdcard/Android/data/` is only accessible via USB or DocumentsUI (AOSP's built in file manager).